 General Rental Bike Policy (all programs)

-Our pool rentals are coming with tires, gas, and transport to/off the location.
-If the bike breaks down with a technical failure we’ll try to repair but can’t guarantee you to move on and we’ll work this out with you accordingly and fair.
-Like in a regular car rental contract, you will have to pay the rental fee and to bring a security deposit in cash (car rentals do this via credit card) which you’ll get back after the class if you haven’t damage the the bike.
-You have to make this deposit with or without the optional insurance, which covers all damage beyond the security deposit- even if you’d total our bike.
+Our rentals include tires, gas, and transport to/from the location.
+If the bike breaks down with a technical failure we’ll try to repair it, but we can’t guarantee you’ll be able to continue — we’ll work this out with you fairly.
+As with a regular car rental contract, you’ll have to pay the rental fee and provide a security deposit in cash (car rentals do this via credit card); you’ll get this deposit back after the class if you haven’t damaged the the bike.
+You have to provide this deposit whether or not you purchase the optional insurance, which covers all damage beyond the security deposit — even if you total our bike.

 General Rain Policy (all programs)

 All programs, including Track Day and Track Drill events/services will be held in rain or shine.
 The track gate will be open for your use.
 No partial or full refunds possible.
-If possible- not guaranteed- we are trying to reschedule the program ASAP.
-If the new date won’t work for you, we would transfer you to any other scheduled date of your choice.
-In this matter- no partial or full refunds are possible.
+If possible — not guaranteed — we’ll try to reschedule the program ASAP.
+If the new date doesn’t work for you, we’ll transfer you to another scheduled date of your choice.
+Again, no partial or full refunds are possible.